hadasabraham/Tlamim-project/README.md

 - Python >= 3.9
 - Node.js

-In addition you will need to open a google project and allow it to access to both forms and emails.
-You can see the full instructions for that in https://developers.google.com/workspace/guides/get-started.
-We you finished, you should add both credentials to the backend folder.
+In addition, you will need to set up a Google project and allow it to access both forms and emails.
+To do this, follow the instructions in [Google Workspace Developer Guide](https://developers.google.com/workspace/guides/get-started).
+Once you've completed the setup, add the credentials to the backend folder.

 ## Getting Started